stormkit-io/stormkit-io/docs/features/14-database.md

 - Files are executed in **alphabetical order** - use numeric prefixes (001, 002, etc.)
 - Each file is executed **once per deployment**
 - Failed migrations **abort the deployment**
-- If the content of o previously executed file changes, it is re-executed
+- If the content of a previously executed file changes, it is re-executed
 - The migrations are executed only when environment's default branch is updated

 ### Example migration file